 4. Near-future setting

-It’s Earth as we know it, or sometimes even the Moon or Mars, except things have changed a little bit from our current day.
+It’s Earth as we know it, or sometimes even the moon or Mars, except things have changed a little bit from our present day.
 Technology has advanced, or current technology has had some greater impact in the future.

 The Martian by Andy Weir is a great example of a story with a near-future setting.
 The setting hops between Mars and Earth, and it takes place in the year 2035.
 This is very near-future.
 The technology they use is similar to our own, though extrapolated into the future from current plans and knowledge.
-The spaceship they use to get to Mars has artificial gravity as created by centrifugal force – a technology that hasn’t yet been utilized for any spacefaring vehicle.
-It should theoretically work.
-We haven’t sent a person to Mars yet, though theoretically we could.
+The spaceship they use to get to Mars has artificial gravity created by centrifugal force—a technology that hasn’t yet been utilized for any spacefaring vehicle.
+Theoretically, it should work.
+We haven’t sent a person to Mars yet, though potentially we could.

 Near-future settings often contain technology suggested by current theories.